thir13en/thir13en/README.md

 ### Hi there 👋, Hi I am Santi
-#### Passionate Frontend Developer with a heavy focus on the users of my creations
+#### Passionate Fullstack Developer with a heavy focus on the users of my creations

 I have experience in crafting products in many different environments, as a solo soldier, as a team member, bootstrapping projects from scratch or adding new features to big consolidated products.